devops-cohort/shalini/README.md

 ## Trello Board

+I have used Trello as a project management tool to ensure I am sticking to my brief; below is the link to my current Trello board which outlines my current tasks that I am doing and future tasks that will need to be done in order to meet the project brief.

 https://trello.com/b/4V7C4Paj

 # Architecture
 ## Database Structure
 The tables in grey were not implemented and the tables in white were implemented.
-The next stage would be to create a many to many reationship between a themes table anf the users allowing the user to filter out photo by themes.
+The next stage would be to create a many to many reationship between a themes table and the users allowing the user to filter out photos by themes.

 https://docs.google.com/document/d/1yJpHZXc18xZkpWp1crAIHZvsWIVXAcPJCufaC9ORrjw/edit?usp=sharing